Updated: June 05, 2025

 FAQs

 You can do this.
-But, like with residential purchases, you will find your choice of lenders is significantly limited.
+However, like with residential purchases, your choice of lenders will be significantly limited.

 You may also need to put down a larger deposit or have a higher annual income to offset the added risk.
-See our guide to buy-to-let mortgages for more information.
+For more information, see our guide to buy-to-let mortgages.

 Yes.
-The majority of lenders will require a specialist valuation to determine how risky the property you’re hoping to buy is and its potential resale value.
+Most lenders will require a specialist valuation to determine the riskiness of the property you’re hoping to buy and its potential resale value.

 Ask a quick question